mui-z/github-traffic-notfier-for-discord/README.md

 python3 main.py
 ```

-If you run on Heroku, you can use `Procfile` in this repository.
+If you run on Heroku, you can use Heroku Scheduler in this repository.
-I recommend that using Heroku Scheduler.
+You can configure job `python main.py` to it and run this script.
+You don't need Procfile.

 ## LICENSE
 This Application is licensed under the Apache-2.0  [License](LICENSE)